 Today’s cloud-based call centers are increasingly built on top of platforms created by Amazon and Twilio.
-That includes newcomers like TalkDesk and Serenova, legacy vendors like Avaya and Genesys and companies from adjacent sectors expanding into call center like ZenDesk.
-For better or worse, this “stack” is going to define the contours of the next generation of call center.
-That raises a lot questions and suggests some predictions too.
+That includes newcomers like TalkDesk and Serenova, legacy vendors like Avaya and Genesys, and companies from adjacent sectors expanding into the call center, like ZenDesk.
+For better or worse, this “stack” is going to define the contours of the next generation of the call center.
+That raises a lot of questions and suggests some predictions too.

 Is this ultimately going to help or hinder innovation?
 Raise or lower prices?
 What should we make of the fact that both platforms are now offering their own call centers (Amazon with “Connect” and Twilio with “Flex”)?
 Is that a caution against building on top of platforms that may end up competing with you, or is this simply the new reality of the software universe?

 If you time-traveled to today from 10 years ago, you would probably not be surprised to see the growing number of agent seats served from the cloud.
 After all, the cloud trend was already established back then.
 (And it’s really just part of a larger trend where all enterprise software has been moving to cloud architecture and SaaS pricing.)

 It would also not surprise you that all the legacy vendors had introduced (or acquired) cloud call centers and were (mostly) deprecating their on-premise ones.
 And finally, it would probably not surprise you that new entrants, built natively as cloud applications, were challenging those incumbents.

 What would surprise you is the dominance of Twilio’s and Amazon’s platform in this new world.
 Neither of these companies would have even been on the radar of an industry observer back then.